-Defi

-efinitions 1.
-In this Act, unless the context indicates otherwise- "acknowledges responsibility" means acknowledges responsibility for an offence 5 without a formal admission of guilt; "adult" means a person who is 18 years or older but does not include a person referred to in section 4(2); "appropriate adult" means any member of a child's family, including a sibling who is 16 years or older, or care-giver referred to in section 1 of the Children's Act; 10 "assessment" means assessment of a child by a probation officer in terms of Chapter 5; "child" means any person under the age of 18 years and, in certain circumstances, means a person who is 18 years or older but under the age of 21 years whose matter is dealt with in terms of section 4(2); 15 "child and youth care centre" means a child and youth care centre referred to in section 191 of the Children's Act; "child justice court" means any court provided for in the Criminal Procedure Act, dealing with the bail application, plea, trial or sentencing of a child; 20 "Children's Act" means the Children's Act, 2005 (Act No. 38 of 2005); "children's court" means the court established under section 42 of the Children's 20 Act: "community service" means work for a community organisation or other work of value to the community performed by a child without payment; "Constitution" means the Constitution of the Republic of South Africa, 1996; 25 "Criminal Procedure Act" means the Criminal Procedure Act, 1977 (Act No. 51 23 of 1977); "detention" includes confinement of a child prior to sentence in a police cell or lock-up, prison or a child and youth care centre, providing a programme referred to in section $191(2)(h)$ of the Children's Act; 30 "Director of Public Prosecutions" means a Director of Public Prosecutions appointed in terms of section 13 of the National Prosecuting Authority Act, 1998 (Act No. 32 of 1998), acting in terms of any policy directives issued under this Act by the National Director of Public Prosecutions, where applicable, or in terms of any other prosecution policy or policy directives referred to in section 21 of the 35 National Prosecuting Authority Act, 1998; "diversion" means diversion of a matter involving a child away from the formal court procedures in a criminal matter by means of the procedures established by Chapter 6 and Chapter 8; 40 "diversion option" means an option referred to in section 53, and includes a diversion programme referred to in section 56; 40 "diversion service provider" means a service provider accredited in terms of section 56; " guardian " means a guardian referred to in section 1 of the Children's Act; "family group conference" means a conference referred to in section 61; 45 "independent observer", for purposes of section 65(6), means a representative from a community or organisation, or community police forum, who is not in the full-time employ of the State and whose name appears on a prescribed list for this purpose, which is to be kept by the magistrate of every district; "inquiry magistrate" means the judicial officer presiding at a preliminary inquiry; 50 "Legal Aid Board" means the Legal Aid Board established under section 2 of the Legal Aid Act, 1969 (Act No. 22 of 1969); "medical practitioner" means a medical practitioner referred to in section 1 of the Children's Act:
+1 Definitions

+In this Act, unless the context indicates otherwise-

+'acknowledges responsibility' means acknowledges responsibility for an offence without a formal admission of guilt;

+'adult' means a person who is 18 years or older but does not include a person referred to in section 4 (2);

+'appropriate adult' means any member of a child's family, including a sibling who is 16 years or older, or care-giver referred to in section 1 of the Children's Act;

+'assessment' means assessment of a child by a probation officer in terms of Chapter 5;

+'child' means any person under the age of 18 years and, in certain circumstances, means a person who is 18 years or older but under the age of 21 years whose matter is dealt with in terms of section 4 (2);

+'child and youth care centre' means a child and youth care centre referred to in section 191 of the Children's Act;

+'child justice court' means any court provided for in the Criminal Procedure Act, dealing with the bail application, plea, trial or sentencing of a child;

+'Children's Act' means the Children's Act, 2005 (Act 38 of 2005);

+'children's court' means the court established under section 42 of the Children's Act;

+'community service' means work for a community organisation or other work of value to the community performed by a child without payment;

+'Constitution' means the Constitution of the Republic of South Africa, 1996;

+'Criminal Procedure Act' means the Criminal Procedure Act, 1977 (Act 51 of

+'detention' includes confinement of a child prior to sentence in a police cell or lock-up, prison or a child and youth care centre, providing a programme referred to in section 191 (2) (h) of the Children's Act;

+'Director of Public Prosecutions' means a Director of Public Prosecutions appointed in terms of section 13 of the National Prosecuting Authority Act, 1998 (Act 32 of 1998), acting in terms of any policy directives issued under this Act by the National Director of Public Prosecutions, where applicable, or in terms of any other prosecution policy or policy directives referred to in section 21 of the National Prosecuting Authority Act, 1998;

+'diversion' means diversion of a matter involving a child away from the formal court procedures in a criminal matter by means of the procedures established by Chapter 6 and Chapter 8;

+'diversion option' means an option referred to in section 53, and includes a diversion programme referred to in section 56;

+'diversion service provider' means a service provider accredited in terms of section 56;

+'guardian' means a guardian referred to in section 1 of the Children's Act;

+'family group conference' means a conference referred to in section 61;

+'independent observer', for purposes of section 65 (6), means a representative from a community or organisation, or community police forum, who is not in the full-time employ of the State and whose name appears on a prescribed list for this purpose, which is to be kept by the magistrate of every district;

+'inquiry magistrate' means the judicial officer presiding at a preliminary inquiry;

+'Legal Aid Board'

+[Definition of 'Legal Aid Board' deleted by s.
+25 (1) of Act 39 of 2014.]

+'Legal Aid South Africa' means the entity referred to in section 2 of the Legal Aid South Africa Act, 2014'.

+[Definition of 'Legal Aid South Africa' inserted by s.
+25 (1) of Act 39 of 2014.]

+'medical practitioner' means a medical practitioner referred to in section 1 of the Children's Act;